guiofsaints/guiofsaints/README.md

 Currently, I'm leading two initiatives that blend community, innovation, and technology:

 - 🧠 **[Platform.rocks](https://platform.rocks)** — a community with 1,800+ members, 30k+ exchanged messages, 700+ event attendees, and a newsletter with 4,000+ subscribers.
 We're building a center of excellence in engineering and AI in Brazil.
-- 🕹️ **[Monaco](https://games.monaco.gg/)** — as CTO and co-founder, I'm building a gamification-as-a-service platform for B2B engagement through APIs, SDKs, and mini-games.

 ### 🧰 Skills & Tech Focus